By Niels Hagège, Director, Business Development and Partnerships at Cycle Momentum and Thibault Beudin, Communication Officer at Cycle Momentum

 By fostering this diverse, multi-stakeholder approach, the initiative ensures that the technologies proposed are both effective and scalable.
 Furthermore, the involvement of key stakeholders from various sectors creates a robust platform for knowledge-sharing and continuous solution refinement.

-Testing Innovations in Real-World Settings
+Testing Innovations in Real-world Settings

 Testing new technologies under real-world conditions is essential for ensuring their effectiveness and long-term success.
+Advancements in recycling technology are crucial for the wind energy sector.
 Cycle Momentum, in collaboration with sector experts, offers comprehensive support for pilot projects, allowing promising technologies to be tested, validated, and integrated into the practices of the wind energy industry.
-These pilots build trust in emerging solutions and accelerate their readiness for large-scale deployment.

-Extending Circularity Beyond Wind Energy sector
+Extending Circularity Beyond Wind Power Sector

 While the wind energy sector is the current focus, the collaborative model developed through this initiative holds promise for other industries.
 Sectors such as transportation, mining, construction, and chemicals also face significant sustainability challenges.
 By adopting this partnership-driven approach—which unites industry leaders, and supportive institutions, circularity experts and innovation hubs —these industries can also move closer to circularity.